It is believed over 575,000 people who live in Australia are either blind or vision impaired, with more than 70 percent over the age of 65.

 Low vision is permanent vision loss that cannot be corrected with glasses.
 It can affect people of all ages.

 There are a number of conditions that can cause low vision and blindness.
 These include:

 What symptoms are there?

-Everyday activities such as walking or stepping hesitantly, having difficulty identifying faces or objects and spilling food off the plate while eating can also indicate vision problems.
+Changes in everyday activities, such as walking or stepping hesitantly, having difficulty identifying faces or objects and spilling food off the plate while eating, can also indicate vision problems.

 What can help?

-It is important to get your eyes tested regularly and visit your GP or optometrist as soon as you experience worrying symptoms or suspect you may have an eye condition.
+It is important to get your eyes tested regularly and visit your general practitioner (GP) or optometrist as soon as you experience worrying symptoms or suspect you may have an eye condition.